School of Nursing Policies and Procedures

 If a student misses a class, the instructor must be contacted as soon as possible to discuss make up requirements.
 It is the student’s responsibility to complete requirements.

 - BSN students will follow the course syllabus regarding notification of the clinical preceptors/units and makeup in the event of an absence.

-- ASN students are responsible to notify the shift charge nurse of the assigned clinical unit and the instructor’s office voice mail of any absence at least one-hour prior to the scheduled clinical time.
+- ASN students are responsible to notify the shift charge nurse of the assigned clinical unit and the clinical instructor or course coordinator of any absence at least one-hour prior to the scheduled clinical time..

 - Faculty and student will meet to determine makeup date.